 - Dr Anna Cunliffe, Endocrine Fellow 2024

-- Dr Kimberly Cukier, Director Department of Endocrinology and Diabetes, University Hospital Geelong
+- Dr Kimberly Cukier, Director Department of Endocrinology and Diabetes, University Hospital Geelong, Principal Investigator

 - Kate Ellis, Clinical Trials Unit Manager